ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-vpc-vmw.md

 ## Public connectivity with VMware VMs on VPC subnet
 {: #vpc-vcf-vpc-deployment-public-connectivity}

 Bare metal server for VPC provides full support for VPC public networking features.
-External connectivity can be achieved either by using a Public Gateway that is attached to a VPC subnet, or by using a floating IP address that is attached to a PCI or VLAN interface of bare metal server.
-Public gateway uses source network address translation (SNAT) and a floating IP uses destination network address translation (DNAT).
+External connectivity can be achieved either by using a Public Gateway that is attached to a VPC subnet, or by using a floating IP address that is attached to a PCI or VLAN interface of a bare metal server.
+The public gateway uses source network address translation (SNAT) and a floating IP uses destination network address translation (DNAT).
 These functions are identical to VPC virtual servers.

 VLAN interfaces that are attached to a VPC subnet with a Public Gateway can initiate connections to the internet, but they cannot receive connections from the internet.
 Public Gateway provides connectivity for an entire subnet, and public traffic that originates from the VMs on this subnet considers the Public Gateway IP address as the source.
 If the subnet is not attached to a Public Gateway, the traffic is fully private.
 In this design, vSAN, vMotion, or TEP subnets can be examples.

 A VLAN interface with a floating IP can initiate or receive connections to or from the internet.
 Floating IP provides connectivity for a single instance.
-This action overrides the Public Gateway of that specific VLAN interface in VPC subnet, if that is provisioned to a subnet with attached Public Gateway.
+This action overrides the Public Gateway of that specific VLAN interface in the VPC subnet, if that is provisioned to a subnet with attached Public Gateway.

-In VMware Cloud Foundation deployments, you must add management subnet to a Public Gateway, which allows, for example, SDDC manager to get updated directly from VMware public software repositories.
+In VMware Cloud Foundation deployments, you must add a management subnet to a Public Gateway, which allows, for example, the SDDC manager to get updated directly from VMware public software repositories.

 For more information about overlay and NSX public connectivity, see [VMware NSX logical routers on VPC deployments](/docs/vmwaresolutions?topic=vmwaresolutions-vpc-vcf-nsx-t-logical-routers) and [VMware NSX logical routing on VPC](/docs/vmwaresolutions?topic=vmwaresolutions-vpc-vcf-nsx-t-vpc-routing).